The House That Knows You: User Authentication Based on IoT Data

-Next, we are interested in validating the hypotheses that users have consistent behavior in multiple sessions and users have differentiating behavior from other users.
-For this, we plot the amount of data transmitted by different devices over time for User 6 (in Figure~\ref{fig:figure_user6_sessions}) and User 10 (in Figure~\ref{fig:figure_user10_sessions}) in three distinct sessions.
+In bottom row of Figure \ref{fig:figure_domainusage}, we display the amount of data transferred, the total number of packets by user and second-level domains.
+We only included domains with more than 10,000 packets for at least one user for visualization purposes, and in the rest of the experiments we included all the domains.
+While multiple devices could communicate with the same cloud and CDN domains (e.g., {\sf cloudfront.com}), some domains (such as {\sf iheart.com}) map to a more specific behavior, and exhibit different patterns across users.
+We are interested in validating the hypotheses that users behave consistently and users have differentiating behavior from other users.
+For this, we plot the amount of data transmitted by different devices over time for User 6 and User 10 in Figure~\ref{fig:figure_user10_sessions} in three distinct sessions.
 Interestingly, some sessions of the same user are similar (for instance, the first and third session of User 6).
-However, users sometimes deviate in their behavior across different sessions, as demonstrated by the third session of User 10 (in which interaction with Echo Dot is lower).
-Overall, Users 6 and 10 have different behavior in their interactions with smart devices.
-However, while there is some similarity across the same user's sessions, these plots also show that user behavior varies across sessions, making behavioral authentication in this context challenging.
+However, users deviate in their behavior across different sessions, as demonstrated by the third session of User 10 (in which interaction with the Amazon Echo Dot is lower).
+Overall, Users 6 and 10 have different behavior in their interactions with devices.
+While there is some similarity across the same user's sessions, these plots show user behavior varying across sessions, making behavioral authentication in this context challenging.